 (a) Any person who operates a motor vehicle on any public road, street or highway or quasi-public area in this State shall be deemed to have given his consent to the taking of samples of his breath for the purpose of making chemical tests to determine the content of alcohol in his blood; provided, however, that the taking of samples is made in accordance with the provisions of this act and at the request of a police officer who has reasonable grounds to believe that such person has been operating a motor vehicle in violation of the provisions of R.S.
 39:4-50.

 As indicated above, the penalties for Refusal in New Jersey are the same as penalties incurred from Driving While Intoxicated charges.
-This includes a 7-month to 1 year license suspension for first offense, 2 years for second offense, and ten (10) years for third offense.
+This includes a 7-month to 1 year ignition interlock device for a first offense, a license suspension of 1 to 2 years for a second offense plus an interlock device for 2 to 4 years after license restoration, and eight (8) years of suspended driving privileges for a third offense plus a 2 to 4-year period of driving with an interlock device in your car.
 N.J.S.A. § 39:4-50.4a, outlines the penalties for Refusal in great detail.

 Contact DUI Refusal Lawyers in Lakewood, New Jersey